-Manager of Family Support Services
+Manager of Legal Services

 Melissa received her J.D. from the University of San Diego School of Law and holds a B.A. in Psychology and Criminal Justice from San Diego State University.
 Melissa is passionate about helping survivors navigate the complexities of the civil and criminal legal systems and empowering them to make informed decisions for themselves.
 In her free time Melissa enjoys rooting for the San Jose Sharks, spending quality time with family, and dancing.

 Manager of Crisis Support Services